epiecs/ccnp-labs/University/lab.md

 A remote office was added.
 Use one router with a loopback and ipsec. aaa rolout for the network

+use vrrp somewhere

+create span vlan

+send netflow to a collector

 # Phase 7

 Management has tasked you with a compliancy project.
 Use automation to achieve the following: